-While Spectrum has speeds listed with each of their plans, it is important to note that these are estimates of top speeds during optimal performance.
+While Spectrum has speeds listed with each of their plans, it’s important to note these are estimates of top speeds during optimal performance.
 Although they are well rated for consistently delivering speeds as advertised, it is common for internet speeds to fluctuate based on traffic levels and location.
-Thus, it is recommended to purchase a faster internet plan than you otherwise might; for instance, if you need your connection to maintain at least 400 Mbps of download speed, then you might consider the Spectrum Internet Gig plan.
+So you may want to purchase a faster internet plan than you otherwise might.
+For instance, if you need your connection to maintain at least 400 Mbps of download speed, you might consider the Spectrum Internet Gig plan.
 While the Gig plan will often deliver more speed than you need in this case, it should rarely—if ever—drop below that threshold.

 How Fast is Spectrum Internet?

-According to the most recent report published by the FCC on ISP speed scores, a majority of panelists reported that most of the time, Spectrum (listed as Charter on the report) internet speeds were higher than 95% of the advertised speed.
+According to the most recent FCC report on ISP speed scores, a majority of panelists reported that most of the time, Spectrum (listed as Charter on the report) internet speeds were higher than 95% of the advertised speed.
 According to this same FCC report, Spectrum maintains among the most consistent internet speeds across time and geography.
-On latency, Spectrum scored roughly average.
+On latency, Spectrum scored slightly higher than average.
 The final part of the FCC report shows that, compared to other ISPs, Spectrum showed minimal packet loss.
-Overall, this is good news for Spectrum customers, as it shows that Spectrum can deliver well on their advertised speeds.
+Overall, this is good news for Spectrum customers, as it shows Spectrum can deliver on their advertised speeds.

 Unlike many ISPs, Spectrum does not have data caps placed within their plans.
-What this means is that there is no limit to how much data you can download and upload.
-The average American household uses 190 gigabytes per month, according to research performed by iGR.
-With many ISPs, it is necessary to either pay extra for unlimited data or to pay overage fees any time you go over your monthly data allotment.
+This means there is no limit to how much data you can download and upload.
+The average American household uses 344 gigabytes per month.
+With many ISPs, it’s necessary to either pay extra for unlimited data or pay overage fees any time you go over your monthly data allotment.

 Reviews.com: Who is each plan best for?

-- 400 Mbps – Best for 3-5 users with 6-8 devices, or two devices used for high bandwidth activity such as HD movie streaming on multiple devices or moderate online gaming.
+- 400 Mbps – Best for 3-4 users with 6-8 devices, or two devices used for high bandwidth activity such as HD movie streaming on multiple devices or moderate online gaming.·

 Spectrum Internet Additional Features

-Spectrum internet plans come with several extra features.
+Spectrum Internet plans come with several extra features.
 Each plan includes a rental modem free of charge, meaning you have to return the modem when your plan ends, but you don’t have to pay to use it.
 Customers gain access to Spectrum WiFi hotspots for mobile internet in public spaces.
-Each Spectrum account also gives you access to a Spectrum email account and to the Spectrum security suite software, which includes antivirus and other computer monitoring programs.
+Each Spectrum account also gives you access to up to six Spectrum email addresses and to the Spectrum security suite software, which includes antivirus and other computer monitoring programs.

-While having speeds as 940 Mbps is convenient, the average American family will do excellently with the 200 and 400 Mbps plans.
-The average internet speed in America is around 50 Mbps and falls well below Spectrum’s slowest plan.
-However,as long as your connection is above 25 Mbps consistently, your network should be able to handle most basic internet activities.
+While having speeds of 940 Mbps is convenient, the average American family will do excellently with the 200 and 400 Mbps plans.
+The average internet speed in America is around 124 Mbps and falls well below Spectrum’s slowest plan.
+However, as long as your connection is above 25 Mbps consistently, your network should be able to handle most basic internet activities.

-For homes with only 1-5 devices and 1-2 regular internet users, the 200 Mbps plan is excellent.
+For homes with only one to five devices and one to two regular internet users, the 200 Mbps plan is excellent.
 For larger households and more devices, the 400 Mbps plan is recommended.
 At the end of the day, though, the best plan for your family will depend on your household’s use.
 It can be wise to start with a slower plan and upgrade speeds with that provider if it becomes necessary.
 Just make sure that faster speeds are available for your location before you commit to such a strategy.

 The Bottom Line

-Spectrum internet plans have no data caps, no contracts, and come with a free modem rental.
-Spectrum broadband internet is widely available, with a presence in 44 states.
-Three plans are offered, ranging in price from $49.99 to $109.99 with speeds ranging from 200 Mbps to 940 Mbps.
-The first two plans use cable internet while the third, highest speed plan uses fiber.
+Spectrum Internet plans have no data caps, no contracts, and come with a free modem rental.
+Spectrum broadband internet is widely available, with a presence in 41 states.
+Three plans are offered, ranging in price from $50 to $105 with speeds ranging from 200 Mbps to 940 Mbps.
+The first two plans use cable internet while the third, highest speed plan, uses fiber.

 Spectrum delivers quality internet at a variety of speeds, scoring well with the FCC on actual speeds versus advertised speeds and consistency of speed.
-This same report highlights that Spectrum has average latency and below-average packet loss.
-However, Spectrum does have a reputation for poor customer service and average customer satisfaction, as can be seen on the BBB and the J.D.
-Power report.
+This same report highlights that Spectrum has above average latency and below-average packet loss.
+However, based on Spectrum Internet reviews, the company has a reputation for poor customer service and average customer satisfaction, as can be seen on the BBB and the J.D.
+Power reports.
 Nevertheless, their product exhibits many signs of quality, and the lack of any contract makes cancellation easy.

 What is Spectrum’s best plan and how much does it cost?

-Spectrum Internet Gig is the plan that delivers the most speeds.
-Because it uses fiber, it will experience lower latency issues than their other plans.
-For those who want the absolute most out of their internet, this is the best plan, but it is also the most expensive at $109.99 a month.
+Spectrum Internet Gig is the plan that delivers the most speed.
+Because it uses fiber, users will experience lower latency issues than with other plans.
+For those who want the absolute most of their internet, this is the best plan, but it is also the most expensive at $105 per month.

 Where is Spectrum available?

-Spectrum broadband internet is available in 44 states across the United States.
-Further, Spectrum offers fiber internet to businesses in 5,899 zip codes.
+Spectrum broadband internet is available in 41 states across the United States.
+Further, Spectrum offers fiber internet to businesses in 41 states and 32 metropolitan areas.
 However, speeds and plan availability vary by location within these locales.